Bill Parcells: New England Patriots (1980)

+New York Giants (1981–1990)

 The following season, Parcells was approached once again by Perkins to join the Giants' staff as an assistant coach, and Parcells accepted the offer.
 As defensive coordinator and linebackers coach, he was allowed to change the team's 4–3 defense to a 3–4 system.
 When Perkins announced on December 15, 1982, that he was leaving the Giants at the end of the season to become head coach and athletic director at the University of Alabama, the Giants announced that Parcells would succeed him as head coach.

 When Parcells took over in 1983, the team had posted just one winning season in the previous ten years.
-In his first year, he made a controversial decision to bench Phil Simms in favor of Scott Brunner.
+In his first year, he made a controversial decision to bench Phil Simms in favor of Scott Brunner due to Brunner's success in leading the Giants to the 1981 post-season.
+Also, Simms had missed the entire 1982 season in addition to the latter part of 1981 due to injury.
+Brunner struggled and Parcells went back to Simms in week 6, but Simms broke his thumb and missed the rest of 1983.
 The result was a disastrous 3–12–1 season during which the Giants surreptitiously offered Parcells' job to University of Miami head coach Howard Schnellenberger after a week 14 loss to the St. Louis Cardinals; however, Schnellenberger declined, and Parcells remained as head coach.

-After this dismal first season, Parcells made Simms the starter again.
+After this dismal first season, Parcells made a finally healthy Simms the starter again for 1984 and replaced half the roster.
 The team's record improved to 9–7 and 10–6 over the next two years, and earned them their first back-to-back playoff appearances since 1961–1963.
 In 1986, he led the Giants to the first of two Super Bowls.
 In the 1986 season, the Giants compiled a franchise-best 14–2 record and the first of three division titles.
-Parcells, whose stifling 3–4 defense (known as the Big Blue Wrecking Crew) led by Lawrence Taylor, Carl Banks, Harry Carson, and Leonard Marshall, and an offense under the direction of Phil Simms, knocked off the San Francisco 49ers 49–3, and the Washington Redskins 17–0, in the playoffs before routing the Denver Broncos, 39–20, in Super Bowl XXI.
+Parcells, whose stifling 3–4 defense (known as the Big Blue Wrecking Crew) led by Lawrence Taylor, Carl Banks, Harry Carson, and Leonard Marshall, and an offense under the direction of Phil Simms, knocked off the San Francisco 49ers 49–3, and the Washington Redskins 17–0, in the playoffs before routing the Denver Broncos 39–20 in Super Bowl XXI.
 Parcells is credited as the first coach to be doused with Gatorade at the end of a Super Bowl, which led to a Super Bowl tradition.
 While there are some claims that Chicago Bears coach Mike Ditka had been doused a year earlier, NFL Films president Steve Sabol has stated that he can find no evidence to support it in any footage he has reviewed and that he believes the tradition started with Parcells and Jim Burt.